muradaghyv/contextual_embeddings/notes.md

 * Is it better to add `FlagEmbedding` directory to the main project directory?
 Should clarify this.

 * Should make training process on 1, or maximum 2 days.
 Should create a training script.

+## Notes 02.06.2025
+* Decided to use hard negatives for increasing the number of hard negatives for making model more robust and strong.
+However, miner script (`FlagEmbedding/scripts/hh_miner.py`) didn't work with my dataset, because format was not correct.
+* The correct format of the dataset is so that each line consists of 1 full query: query, its positive and negative answers, scores, prompts and so on.
+All information about a query should be in 1 line not on separate lines.
+Therefore, I changed the structure of some dataset files.
+Most of them should be modified also.

+* Note that: **595iiq_dataset.jsonl** and **817_dataset.jsonl** files couldn't generate hard negatives.
+Should investigate it.

+* The `_minedHN.jsonl` ending files are hard mined negatives.